FChia11/gradstudent/content/post/getting-started/index.md

   preview_only: false
 lastmod: "2020-12-13T00:00:00Z"
 projects: []
-subtitle: "An Economic Perspective on Calorie Posting in the UK."
+subtitle: "An economic perspective on calorie posting in the UK."
-summary: ""
+summary: "The economic rationale behind the legislation mandating calorie labelling in out-of-home food businesses in the UK is to address information asymmetry and promote consumer welfare by providing easy access to nutritional information.
+It aims to empower consumers to make informed choices and tackle health issues such as obesity."
 tags:
+- Labelling
-- Academic
+- Menu Labelling Requirements
-- 开源
+- UK
 title: "Do Calories Count?"
 ---